AsfaEngg/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-This Repository contain data Analysis Projects which uses only SQL and Advanced Excel
+This Repository contain  7 Data Analysis Projects which uses SQL and Advanced Excel.

-I will